The Dark Energy Survey Supernova Program: A Reanalysis Of Cosmology Results And Evidence For Evolving Dark Energy With An Updated Type Ia Supernova Calibration: Cosmology

 \subsection{Flat $\Lambda$CDM}

 In Figure \ref{fig:OM-FLCDM}, we show the $\Omega_{\rm m}$ posteriors for DES-Dovekie, CMB and BAO, with data combinations presented in Table \ref{tab:cosmology}.
 For DES-Dovekie, we find an which is consistent with CMB results.
 Adding CMB data results in which is $1.9\sigma$ from DESI DR2 which has $\Omega_{\rm m} = 0.297 \pm 0.009$.

-Given the difference is less than $2\sigma$, we judge it reasonable to combine all three datasets which results in
+{For the combination of DES-Dovekie with BAO+CMB, $\log S = -1.05$ which is a p-value equivalent to $1.7\sigma$.} Hence we judge it reasonable to combine all three datasets which results in

 With the addition of CMB data, we also find the Hubble constant as $H_0 = 68.14 \pm 0.23$ km sec$^{-1}$ Mpc$^{-1}$, and discuss this further in Section \ref{sec:hubble}.